Our Fragile Community

 Our wildlife is teetering on the edge of oblivion.
 And when they are gone, they are gone forever.

 Recently, WWF claimed that our endangered koalas would be extinct in NSW by 2050.
-Even more sobering was a recent estimation of the state’s koala population now believed to be less than 21,000 in numbers.
-That equates to 40,000 koalas — almost one-third of their population have been forever eradicated.
+Even more sobering was a recent estimation of the state’s koala population now believed to be less than 21,000 in numbers — almost one-third of their original population forever eradicated.

 In 2018, $450,000 was injected into the NSW Saving our Species [SoS] program to help address koala conservation in the Southern Highlands.
 Working in collaboration with Wingecarribee Shire, the three-year program [2018-19 to 2020-21] includes the employment of a dedicated koala project officer as well as several actions including habitat restoration, landholder and community engagement, fire planning and management, reduction of vehicle strikes and the monitoring and collection of vital data.